ImTiaan/website/drafts.md

 *   **Legacy Banks:** COBOL mainframes from the 1970s that go offline for maintenance every Sunday.
 *   **Open Banking APIs:** Fragmented standards (PSD2, FDX) that vary wildly between regions and providers.
 *   **Crypto & DeFi:** A completely different universe of ledgers, wallet addresses, and gas fees.
-*   **Regulatory Rules:** KYC, AML, GDPR, CCPA—the "drivers" required to operate legally.
+*   **Regulatory Rules:** KYC, AML, GDPR, CCPA - the "drivers" required to operate legally.

 **2. The "Kernel": The Unifying Abstraction Layer** FintraOS acts as the kernel.
 We don't just pass data through; we normalize it.
 We treat a transaction from Chase, a Bitcoin transfer from Coinbase, and a mortgage payment from a credit union as the exact same object: a `UnifiedTransaction`.